MITLibraries/thing/README.md

 `URN_SURNAME` - `urn:oid:2.5.4.4` for MIT
 These have not been tried with testshib but there's a chance they're the same.
 These correspond to the `givenName` and `sn` fields in Shibboleth.

+`URN_DISPLAY_NAME` - `urn:oid:2.16.840.1.113730.3.1.241` for MIT.
+Possibly
+the same in testshib, but we haven't confirmed.
+This corresponds to the `displayName` field in Shibboleth.

 `URN_UID` - `urn:oid:1.3.6.1.4.1.5923.1.1.1.6` should be good enough for both MIT and testshib.
 However, it is not guaranteed to be forever unique but MIT does not provide a truly unique option so this is the best we've got.

 # Local deployment